Microsoft Five Forces Analysis & Recommendations (Porter Model)

 Threat of Substitutes or Substitution (Weak Force)

 Substitutes can reduce Microsoft’s market share.
 The effects of substitutes on firms and their industry environment are determined in this aspect of the Five Forces analysis.
-In Microsoft’s case, the following external factors and their intensities impose the weak force of substitution on the business:
+In Microsoft’s case, the following external factors impose the weak force of substitution on the business:

 • Low performance of substitutes (weak force)